-Exclusive-EU may become as hooked on China batteries as it was on Russian energy - paper
+EU may become as hooked on China batteries as it was on Russian energy

 By Belén Carreño